Is Meta a Buy Now – forecast for META shares in 2026

 Meta Platforms, Inc. (NASDAQ: META) reported strong results for Q4 2025.
 Revenue reached 59.9 billion USD (+24% year-on-year), reflecting sustained growth and exceeding analysts’ consensus estimates.
 The company also reported earnings per share of 8.88 USD, significantly surpassing market expectations (around 8.2 USD).
 Net income increased by 9% compared with Q4 2024, rising to 22.8 billion USD, largely driven by robust advertising monetisation.
-Meta highlighted that advertising revenue growth was supported by AI-driven product improvements, more precise targeting, and the expansion of its advertising audience across platforms such as Facebook, Instagram, and Reels.
+Meta highlighted that advertising revenue growth was supported by AI-driven product improvements, more precise targeting, and the expansion of its advertising audience across platforms, including Facebook, Instagram, and Reels.

 This article reviews Meta Platforms’ business model and revenue structure, presents its recent quarterly results, and provides a fundamental analysis of META.
 It also outlines expert forecasts for Meta shares in 2026 and examines recent Meta share price performance, forming the basis for the Meta Platforms stock forecast for 2026.